saqibjaved1/QT_DoG/README.md

 # QT-DoG

-This is the repository that contains source code for the [QT-DoG]().
+This is the repository that contains source code for the project page of [QT-DoG](https://saqibjaved1.github.io/QT_DoG/).

 If you find QT-DoG useful for your work please cite:
 ```